 Some natural and synthetic chemical substances can interact, interfere or disrupt the function of the endocrine system that regulates various metabolic and developmental functions in the body (WHO/IPCS, 2002; UNEP/WHO, 2012).
-The endocrine system comprises a complex array of signalling and feedback mechanisms, the disruption of which has been linked to various adverse health effects, such as obesity, diabetes, cancers, reproductive effects, and immunological and metabolic disorders.
+The endocrine system comprises a complex array of signalling and feedback mechanisms, the disruption of which has been linked to various adverse health effects, such as reproductive effects, metabolic disorders, cognitive deficits and cancers.
 However, the endocrine system also involves numerous cycles and feedback loop mechanisms and adaptive responses that together regulate the secretion of hormones and maintain homeostasis.
 A substance interfering with the endocrine system may affect hormone secretion or other cellular factors, but it is possible that such perturbations remain within the homeostatic or metabolic detoxification capacity and therefore do not result in adverse effects in the intact organism.
 Some effects linked to endocrine disruption have also been shown to have critical window(s) of susceptibility, e.g. increased susceptibility of an organism within a certain developmental period.